The Behavioral Health department of BPS has trained students from pre-practicum through internship for over 10 years.

 Many of our currently certified staff began working with the nationally recognized BHS department in BPS as students themselves.
 In 2020, we were delighted to welcome our first class of pre-doctoral interns to a new training program that will meet criteria for both certification through the Massachusetts Department of Education in School Psychology and licensure as an independently practicing psychologist through the Registration of Psychologists for the Commonwealth of Massachusetts as Health Service Providers.
 We are excited to continue to grow and offer wonderful training opportunities to our trainees.
 Interns engage in the special education evaluation process and gain exposure to all NASP and APA competency areas.
 In addition, training focuses on trauma-sensitive practices, teacher consultation, mental health supports, and systems-level support.
 Despite the ever-changing circumstances brought about in a COVID-19 world, our trainees have remained engaged in all aspects of our program.

 Interns will receive high-quality training within a unique service model.
 Interns engage in the special education process and gain exposure to all competency areas defined by NASP and APA.
-In addition, training focuses on trauma-sensitive practices, teacher consultation, mental health supports, and systems-level support.
+In addition, training focuses on trauma-sensitive practices, educational equity, teacher consultation, mental health supports, and systems-level support.
 Our goal is to provide an extraordinary learning experience that helps school psychology interns become highly skilled practitioners.
 We provide training in a wide variety of settings with a diverse group of students and professionals.
 Based in BPS, we focus on giving trainees a solid foundation in the essential skills, while also providing the wide range of experiences and specialized training that will allow interns to develop into confident professionals.
 Our program uses the competencies developed by NASP and APA as guides and evaluation tools.
 Interns improve their skills through general experience and individualized growth plans that they create in consultation with their supervisors.
-Interns receive a $12,000 stipend for the year.
+Interns receive a minimum stipend of $12,000 for the year.

 Interns and post-doctoral fellows gain experience with managing caseloads, engaging in behavior consultations, functional behavior assessment, developing behavior support plans, direct interventions, such as group or individual counseling, standardized assessments, reviewing data for eligibility determinations, consulting with school teams, and utilizing a system of tiered supports.
 Other common activities may include participating in building teams, such as Student Support Teams (SST), child study teams, data teams, CBHM teams, such as climate and culture teams, and providing professional development opportunities for teachers and other school personnel.